-Commissioner Charles D. Rousseau ran unopposed in November 2022 and was re-elected to his second term as representative of District 4.
+Commissioner Charles D. Rousseau ran unopposed in November 2022 and was re-elected to his third term as Commissioner of District 4 for Fayette County.

 During his first term, Commissioner Rousseau completed training to become a certified county official through the Association of County Commissioners of Georgia (ACCG) and was unanimously selected to serve as a Trustee on ACCG’s Defined Contributions and Benefits Board.
-Commissioner Rousseau was recently elected to serve as treasurer for the Georgia Association of Black County Officials (GABCO) and is a member of the National Association of County Officials (NACo) that advocates for federal policy initiatives and funding resources to augment county expenditures.
+He also serves as the treasurer for the Georgia Association of Black County Officials (GABCO) and is a member of the National Association of County Officials (NACo) that advocates for federal policy initiatives and funding resources to augment county expenditures.

-Commissioner Rousseau currently serves as the BOC's appointee to the Region IV Board of Public Health.
-He has hosted a number of community wide events to educate residents on the importance of being informed and knowledgeable about county finances and operational mechanics.
-Through his Home Owners’ Association (HOA) Bootcamps, the Commissioner has promoted greater awareness of the specific roles HOA's have for maintenance of their community’s infrastructure and responsible leadership over residents.
+Commissioner Rousseau has hosted several community wide events to educate residents on the importance of being informed and knowledgeable about county finances and operational mechanics.
+Through his Homeowners’ Association (HOA) Bootcamps, the Commissioner has promoted greater awareness of the specific roles HOA's have for maintenance of their community’s infrastructure and responsible leadership over residents.

-A results-driven executive, Rousseau has over 25 years of diversified governmental, operational and public policy experience.
-Strong problem-solving skillsand proven ability to manage multi-million dollar budgets and diverse teams to achieve results and foster collaborative outcomes have served him and Fayette County well during his tenure.
+A results-driven executive, Charles Rousseau has over 30 years of diversified governmental, operational and public policy experience.
+His strong problem-solving skills and proven ability to manage multi-million-dollar budgets and diverse teams to achieve results and foster collaborative outcomes have served him and Fayette County well during his tenure.

-Commissioner Rousseau has instituted a number of county wide initiatives on economic development and future land use needs to foster an enhanced collaboration between the county and its municipal partners on annexation and long range planning; leading efforts to encourage county leaders and nonprofit agencies to take part in a statewide panel discussion to coordinate efforts and resources to combat and better understand the opioid crisis devastating families and communities.
+He has instituted a number of county wide initiatives on economic development and future land use needs to foster an enhanced collaboration between the county and its municipal partners on annexation and long-range planning; leading efforts to encourage county leaders and nonprofit agencies to take part in a statewide panel discussion to coordinate efforts and resources to combat and better understand the opioid crisis devastating families and communities.
 He continues to be an advocate for public health and the challenges faced during the COVID pandemic.

 Commissioner Rousseau is no stranger to government.
 His professional experience includes: